Susanne Abbuehl

-Abbuehl is a professor of jazz voice and ensemble at Lucerne University of Applied Sciences and Arts as well as at the HEMU Lausanne.
-She has taught master classes throughout Europe.
+Abbuehl is a professor of jazz voice and ensemble at Lucerne University of Applied Sciences and Arts, as well as at the HEMU Lausanne.
+After being the head of the jazz department of her alma mater, the Royal Conservatory, from 2020 to 2022, she became head of the jazz departement at Hochschule für Musik Basel.

+She has taught masterclasses throughout Europe.